 How big is my collection?

-My collection is larger than 2.100 items at this moment (March, 2017) and still growing.
+My collection is larger than 2.400 items at this moment (February 2023) and still growing.
 Thanks to the internet.
 Almost all the items are books.
-I now (March, 2017) have 595 Hobbits in 77 languages / from countries.
+I now have more than 800 Hobbits in 86 languages / from countries.
 Plus some Tolkien-inspired music (LP’s and CD’s), board games (that I never play), folders, calendars, The History of Middle-Earth, books on Tolkien, etc. No swords etc.

 Me as the Hobbithunter